 4. Role Storming

 Role storming invites people to ideate from the perspective of someone else.
-Whether imagining a competitor’s strategy or a customer’s frustration, the shift in mindset helps uncover new angles.
-It’s a reliable way to unlock creativity and innovation through empathy and detachment from personal bias.
+Whether imagining a competitor’s strategy or a customer’s frustration, this shift in mindset helps teams uncover new angles and explore ideas beyond their usual assumptions.

 5. Six Thinking Hats